 These days there are so many opportunities for you to earn some extra cash outside of your normal day to day.
 Whether you start photographing weddings, start driving for Uber, or sell health products to your friends and family, you can have the flexibility to save more without changing your lifestyle.
 You might even enjoy and become successful with your “side hustle” and turn it into your full-time job!

 This blog is based on this book.
-In it are actionable ideas on being a better manager: The 1% Edge - The Workbook - Power Strategies to Increase Your Management Effectiveness
+In it are actionable ideas on being a better individual contributor and manager: The 1% Edge - The Workbook - Power Strategies to Increase Your Management Effectiveness